TiagONTOP/QuantPerformancePortfolio/case_studies/03_fft_autocorrelation/README.md

 ## 8. Conclusion

-The adaptive Rust implementation achieves **consistent 3×–70× speedups** over SciPy’s FFT baseline while maintaining **bitwise-level numerical accuracy**.
+The adaptive Rust implementation achieves **consistent 2.7×–72× speedups** over SciPy's FFT baseline while maintaining **bitwise-level numerical accuracy**.

 Its performance arises from a combination of: